immannan/elasticsearch/md/Lab_3.md

 This query gives equal importance to both fields.
 Let\'s look at how to boost one or more fields.

 #### Boosting one or more fields

-In an e-commerce type of web application,  the user intends to search for an item, and they might search for some keywords.
-What if we want the `title` field to be more important than the description?
-If one or more of the search terms appears in the `title`, it is definitely a more relevant product than the ones that have those values only in the description.
-It is possible to boost the score of the document if a match is found in a particular field.

 Let\'s make the `title` field three times more important than the `description` field.
 This can be done by using the